Advanced Technology Demonstrator – X (ATD-X)

 The “Advanced Technology Demonstrator – X” (ATD-X) prototype under development by Mitsubishi Heavy Industries is not officially planned for production.
 The Japanese Ministry of Defence will used the ATD-X as a technology demonstrator and research prototype to determine whether domestic advanced technologies for a 5th generation fighter aircraft are viable.

-The prototype of Japan's 5th generation F-3 stealth air superiority fighter, the Mitsubishi ATD-X Shinshin, will make its maiden flight in February 2016.
-The prototype aircraft, developed by the Defense Ministry's Technical Research and Development Institute (TRDI), will undergo taxiing and ground trials at the Mitsubishi Heavy Industries testing center in Aichi Prefecture, before taking to the skies sometime in February, when it will be fly to the Gifu Air Field in neighboring Gifu Prefecture.
+The prototype of Japan's 5th generation F-3 stealth air superiority fighter, the Mitsubishi ATD-X Shinshin was developed by the Defense Ministry's Technical Research and Development Institute (TRDI).
+It undergwent taxiing and ground trials at the Mitsubishi Heavy Industries testing center in Aichi Prefecture, before taking to the skies, flying to the Gifu Air Field in neighboring Gifu Prefecture.

 The Mitsubishi F-3 is a planned Japanese indigenous fifth generation fighter.
 It is planned to evolve from Advanced Technology Demonstrator - X (ATD-X) program. the ATD-X is not a fighter, but rather aa manned sub-scale technology demonstrator, said to be about 1/3rd the size of a possible future fighter.